Do you think in the short or long term?

 3 IT cost-saving project examples

-The practice of how companies utilize technologies for IT cost savings can offer inspiration and motivation as they reinforce your understanding of how you can plan and implement your IT cost-saving efforts.
+How companies utilize technologies for IT cost savings can inspire and motivate, reinforcing your understanding of how to plan and implement your IT cost-saving efforts.

 Ocorian: E-signatures

-Financial company Ocorian used a new e-signature system to reduce costs associated with paper signatures by enhancing their multi-touch signing processes to bring numerous benefits to the organization and its clients via IT cost savings.
+Financial company Ocorian implemented a new e-signature system to reduce costs associated with paper signatures by enhancing their multi-touch signing processes, benefiting both the organization and its clients.

-Overall, Ocorian’s digital transformation through technologies like e-signatures enabled business continuity during the pandemic and improved client service, increased efficiency, and yielded IT cost savings.
+Ocorian’s digital transformation through technologies like e-signatures enabled business continuity during the pandemic, improved client service, increased efficiency, and yielded IT cost savings.

-These digital tools will likely continue benefiting Ocorian several years into the future by providing a more agile and efficient way of conducting business via reduced IT department costs.
+These digital tools will likely continue benefiting Ocorian by providing a more agile and efficient way of conducting business through reduced IT department costs.

 Thermo Fisher: DAP